equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/08.secure-your-social-media/chapter8.en.md

 <div class="GLBL_H2" markdown="1">## TWITTER</div>

-Twitter<sup>1</sup> has become a valuable platform where activists around the world break their stories and ideas.
+Twitter<a href="#index1"><sup>1</sup></a> has become a valuable platform where activists around the world break their stories and ideas.
 It's become a place for, real on the ground news updates on movements and protest, where the oppressed have a voice and are able to connect with people in a real and powerful way.

 Twitter states in its terms of service: “This license is you authorizing us to make your Tweets available to the rest of the world and to let others do the same.
 But what’s yours is yours—you own your content.”
 While this may be the case, Twitter reserves the right to hand over your information to governments should a request be made.